autoplot/documentation/javadoc/org/das2/qds/math/fft/ComplexArray.Float.md

+# org.das2.qds.math.fft.ComplexArray.Float

-# org.das2.qds.math.fft.ComplexArray.FloatA complex array that is accessed by floats
+A complex array that is accessed by floats

 ***
 <a name="getImag"></a>
 # getImag